Compliance Initiatives/Crisis Management

 Initiatives for Overseas Subsidiaries

-We must promote the KONOIKE Group philosophies to overseas subsidiaries, where business practices differ from those in Japan.
-In addition to the implementation of a compliance awareness survey and online compliance training, we conducted an engagement survey in FY3/2022 to gauge employee attachment at each local subsidiary and work to increase engagement through activities such as Katariba.
-We hold study meetings on our corporate ethics code for managers and promote thorough enforcement of the Basic Philosophies of safe and comfortable workplaces, contribution as a corporate citizen and care for the environment, as well as fair transactions.
+We must promote the KONOIKE Groups philosophies to overseas subsidiaries, where business practices differ from those in Japan.
+In addition to providing compliance education through e-learning, we measure the workplace climate and employee attachment at each local subsidiary.
+This is done by conducting surveys to gauge compliance awareness and employee engagement at each location.
+We also work to improve engagement through various initiatives, an example of which is Katariba.
+We also hold study meetings on our corporate ethics code for managers and promote the thorough enforcement of the Basic Philosophies of maintaining safe and pleasant workplaces, contributing as a good corporate citizen, caring for the environment, and engaging in fair trade.

 Internal Reporting System

-The KONOIKE Group offers the Konoike Helpline as an internal reporting system.
+The KONOIKE Group offers the Konoike Reporting Desk (Helpline) as an internal reporting system.
 We also offer access to a law firm as an external reporting point for employees who are reluctant to report to an internal party.
-Although there are no official policies in this regard, members of the Audit & Supervisory Board sometimes receive reports directly.
-In these cases, the member contacts the staff overseeing the Konoike Helpline to investigate the report.
-Report contents are submitted to the Compliance Subcommittee and the board of directors.
+Although there is no official code of practice applicable when it happens, Audit & Supervisory Board members do sometimes receive reports directly.
+In these cases, the members contact the department in charge to investigate the matter.
+Report contents are submitted to the Internal Control Subcommittee and the board of directors.
 We have also introduced internal reporting systems at some locations outside Japan, planning to gradually expand these reporting channels.